gbonilla712/fpl-simple-linear-regression/README.md

 Datetime stamps

-The electrical demand data used in this study were sourced from the U.S. Energy Information Administration (EIA) database, focusing on FPL data.
+The electrical demand data used in this study were sourced from the EIA database, focusing on FPL data.

 Meteorological Data
 Florida State University (FSU) Climate Center

-Daily observations, including:
+Daily observations including:

 Mean, max, and min temperature